Hire your podcast manager to:

 Podcasts have become a popular marketing tool used by businesses wanting to attract a niche market.
-Here a virtual assistant can give you more time so you can focus on the content and quality of your shows.
-More so, a podcast manager can take care of the basic research, respond to emails, and manage social media scheduling.
+Here a virtual assistant can give you more time to focus on the content and quality of your shows.
+A podcast manager can handle basic research, respond to emails, and manage social media scheduling.

 What is a virtual podcast assistant?